Gallery of Fine Art Photography - Atlanta GA

 Albert McKenzie; Inside Cook, McKenzie & Son Store, 1956 • photograph by Dorothea Lange

 The essay proved unsettling for Life, and they declined to publish it.
 In 1960, the photographic journal of the Aperture Foundation published thirty of the photos as an essay entitled “Death of a Valley.”
 These photographs were then exhibited at the San Francisco Museum of Modern Art and, later, at the Art Institute of Chicago.
 The Booth Museum exhibition, organized with Lumière of Atlanta, the Special Collections and Archives Department at the University of California, Santa Cruz, and the Robert Yellowlees Special Collection.
-It includes over 80 images.
-It runs until June 9, 2024.
+It included over 80 images.
+It ran from November 18, 2023 until June 9, 2024.

 Posted in: What's New